zakerikk/oracle-provider-node/README.md

 nano appconfig.json # populate with contract address, API sources, network, and interval
 ```

+To improve the project and receive better support please consider setting the `DISABLE_ANALYTICS` to `false`.
+No private keys will be submitted.

 In `appconfig.json`, each price pair is mapped to a single contract and can have any number of sources.
 The node will push the result of the last source that returns an answer, throwing out sources that do not respond.

 ### Running